Wireless and Small Cell Regulations and Installation

 Does the small cell site pose health hazard to human?

-Ning asked almost 5 years ago
+Ning asked over 5 years ago

 We understand the health hazard to be a question around the radio-frequency emissions (i.e. radiation) from a small cell antenna.
 The Federal Telecommunications Act of 1996 designates the Federal Communications Commission (FCC) as the sole jurisdiction that can regulate radio-frequency emissions from cellular facilities (small cells and the traditional cell tower).
 The City seeks confirmation from the small cell provider that the facility is built consistent with FCC requirements.
 The City does not conduct a separate review of radiation resulting from small cell antennas – and consequently does not have a further basis for answering this question.